benbahrenburg/TiNetworkHelpers/iOSNetwork/README.md

 Welcome to the benCoding Network Helpers for Titanium project

 <h2>Before you start</h2>
-* You need Titanium 1.8.1 or greater.
+* You need Titanium 2.1.4 or greater.
-* This module requires iOS 4.2+.
+* This module requires iOS 5+.

 <h2>Setup </h2>

-* Download the latest release from the releases folder ( or you can build it yourself )
+* Download the latest release from the dist folder ( or you can build it yourself )
 * Install the bencoding.network module.
 If you need help here is a "How To" [guide](https://wiki.appcelerator.org/display/guides/Configuring+Apps+to+Use+Modules).
 * You can now use the module via the commonJS require method, example shown below.

 <pre><code>
-var benCodingNetwork = require('bencoding.network');
+var network = require('bencoding.network');
 </code></pre>

 Now we have the module installed and avoid in our project we can start to use the components, see the feature guide below for details.